gurtD/hw04-l-systems/README.md

 The GUI simply changes the number of iterations that the expand is called and the angle parameter refers to a scalar that is multiplied to the angle transformations of my drawRules, so it either increases or decreases the total angle of all the possible rotation transformations.
 The coloring of the model is a gradient based of dot of the normal and a light vec, of which is also used to create a basic lambert shader.
+The background is just fbm with a color that changes based off time.